sunitharamu-1983/GENAI-Learning-Journey/07_Articles/Cosine_Similarity.md

 *Cosine Similarity cannot capture loss during training because it only measures direction, not magnitude.
 During training, the model needs to know HOW WRONG it was — not just the direction.*

+***Cosine Similarity doesn't ask "how big are you?" — it asks "which way are you pointing?"
+And in the world of text similarity, direction is everything.***

 ---

-## One line to remember

-*Cosine Similarity doesn't ask "how big are you?" — it asks "which way are you pointing?"
-And in the world of text similarity, direction is everything.*

----

-## Closing Comments
+## Summary

 ***Cosine Similarity is the bridge between embeddings and real-world applications like search, recommendation and RAG.
 The vectors your embeddings produce are only as useful as the similarity measure that compares them.***